ACLS Certification - Official Site | Powered by CPR.com

 Atrial Fibrillation

-During atrial fibrillation, the atria are so intensely irritable they no longer beat but merely quiver.5 The ECG tracing displays barely visible fibrillatory waves within the isoelectric line, known as F waves.
+During atrial fibrillation, the atria are so intensely irritable they no longer beat but merely quiver.5 The ECG tracing displays barely visible fibrillatory waves within the isoelectric line (the flat baseline of the ECG tracing), known as F waves.
 The quivering atria generate an impulse up to 350 bpm.

-There are no discernable P waves in atrial fibrillation.
+P waves are typically not discernible in atrial fibrillation.
 The ventricular rate is produced by the AV node blocking most of the generated impulses, producing an irregular R-R interval pattern.
 The F waves are generated in such a chaotic manner no discernable pattern is produced.

 Atrial fibrillation and irregular R-R interval - ECG tracing.